Brazelton-Lab/bio_utils/Documentation/Core_Documentation/Script_Requirements.md

 2. Only One or a Few Related Importable Functions per Script
 3. No "End" Scripts or Functions
 4. No Command-Line Programs (see section for exception)
-5. Docstrings for Each Script AND Function
+5. Docstrings for Each Script, Class, AND Function
 6. Versioning
 7. Unit Tests